 What is the Social Selling Index?

-The Social Selling Index (SSI) was a metric that LinkedIn introduced for companies at the start of 2014 and then for individuals towards the end of last year, and was available just to those with the upgraded Sales Navigator account.
-As of this month, this has now been made available to all of LinkedIn’s members.
+The Social Selling Index (SSI) was a metric that LinkedIn introduced back in 2015 initially just to those with the upgraded Sales Navigator account but subsequently to all of LinkedIn’s members.

 Your SSI is represented as a score out of 100 with 4 different key areas each marked out of a maximum of 25 – these areas represent and try to measure the four pillars of Social Selling according to LinkedIn (ones that I broadly agree with) which are:

 2. Find the Right people

 4. Build strong relationships

 In my own case, this is the resultant page:

 If you are interested to checking out your own, then you can do so at www.linkedin .com/sales/ssi/